Ghateshwar Temple

-The Ghateshwar Temple - also known as Ghateshwara Mahadeva temple - in Badoli (or Baroli) is one of the nine temples near the river Chambal in Rajasthan, India.
+Ghateshwar Temple is a Hindu temple located in Badoli (also spelled Baroli), one of the nine temples near the river Chambal in Rajasthan, India.
 The Ghateshwar temple is dedicated to the god Shiva and is constructed in the Pratihara style of circa.
 It is located in Rawatbhata, which is around 50 km from Kota.
 The Ghateshwar temple is governed by the Archaeological Survey of India.

 Architecture

 Believed to have been built in the tenth century, the massive structure consists of a pancharatha sanctum, antarala and mukha mandapa, which rest on six pillars.
 The entrance is through a makara-torana.
 There are surasundaris which are carved on the front pillars of mukha mandapa in dance postures.